Dero1014/NoQ/README.md

 Adding personel logins is simple as adding services, it mearly requiers that you enter a desired ID for the personel in mind.
 After which you will be given a randomly generated link with a strong password for the user to login from, this link and password are unique and won't work one without the other.
 [IMAGE 2 - Show adding worker]

 #### Personel
 Personel login through the provided link and password given by the admin.
 Only through the same generated password and link can a user login.
 This is to ensure that one can't enter the system without the necessary link and password, both being randomly generated.
 Once inside they can pick which service for the establishment they want to handle and they get a list of customers to know how long is the line.
+[IMAGE 4 - Show working on service]

 #### User/Customer
 With no ties to an establishment a user can pick an establishment of it's choosing and pick a service from an establishment to queue up to.
 Once queued up it will see it's possition in the queue as well how long is the wait.
 [IMAGE 3 - Picking a queue and queue stats]